Lpnho/Lpnho/README.md

 - 👋 Hi, I’m @Lpnho
-- 👀 I’m interested in web designer.
+- 👀 I’m interested in web design.
 - 🌱 I’m currently learning HTML5 and CSS3.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...